mahdiyazdani/Hypermarket/docs/create-contact-form.md

 # Create contact form

+## Spam protection

+Contact form component comes with built in [honey pot](https://en.wikipedia.org/wiki/Honeypot_(computing)) trap which is used to create a form with an extra field that is hidden to human visitors but readable by robots.

+In most cases, the robot fills out the invisible field and tries to submit the form which will be prevented to send by contact form.

+Although it's a very simple concept it helps you to reduce spammy submissions.

 ## Shortcode

 You can add the contact form component to any page using the ```[hypermarket-plus-contact]``` shortcode.
 Also, it is possible to pass the following attributes to the shortcode to create contact form elements.